University of Rochester: 1997-2002, The Pennsylvania State University: 2002-2007

 The National Aeronautics and Space Administration (NASA)

-Favourite thing to do in science Making stuff up, to see if it will work!
+Favourite thing to do in my job Making stuff up, to see if it will work!
 Science is a process of trial and error, and I don’t think many people appreciate how creative the “trial” part of that process is.
 I run models all day of “alien planets” including the earliest history of life’s on Earth.
 My favorite moments are when we come up with a new idea to test with our models.

 I look for ways to look for alien life!